openshift/insights-operator/docs/gathered-data.md

 Id in config: oauths

+## ClusterOperatorPodsAndEvents

+collects all the ClusterOperators degraded Pods for degraded cluster operators or that lives at the Cluster Operator's namespace, to collect:

+- Pod definitions
+- Previous and current Pod Container logs (when available)
+- Namespace Events

+* Location of pods in archive: config/pod/
+* Location of events in archive: events/
+* Id in config: operators_pods_and_events
+* Spec config for CO resources since versions:
+  * 4.6.16+
+  * 4.7+

 ## ClusterOperators

-collects all ClusterOperators and their resources.
+collects all the ClusterOperators definitions and their resources.
-It finds unhealthy Pods for unhealthy operators

 The Kubernetes api https://github.com/openshift/client-go/blob/master/config/clientset/versioned/typed/config/v1/clusteroperator.go#L62
 Response see https://docs.openshift.com/container-platform/4.3/rest_api/index.html#clusteroperatorlist-v1config-openshift-io

-Location of operators in archive: config/clusteroperator/
+* Location of operators in archive: config/clusteroperator/
-See: docs/insights-archive-sample/config/clusteroperator
+* See: docs/insights-archive-sample/config/clusteroperator
-Location of pods in archive: config/pod/
-Id in config: operators
+* Id in config: operators

-Output raw size: 245

-### Examples

-#### ClusterOperators
-[{"Name":"config/clusteroperator/","Captured":"0001-01-01T00:00:00Z","Fingerprint":"","Item":{"metadata":{"creationTimestamp":null},"spec":{},"status":{"conditions":[{"type":"Degraded","status":"","lastTransitionTime":null}],"extension":null}}}]
+* Spec config for CO resources since versions:
+  * 4.6.16+
+  * 4.7+

 ## ClusterProxy